JarrrLane/randomCodeJargonExplainer/jsJargon.md

 integration: make two things work together seamlessly

-Microservice: basically just a program on a server that exists for a specific purpose, it most likely talks to other microservices so make a whole service
+Microservice: basically just a program on a server that exists for a specific purpose, it most likely talks to other microservices to make a whole general service, have 1 program do 10 things or have 10 programs do one thing?